Family Resources

 Students must email student.engagement@sait.ca for the access code.

-- All access requests must come through the Student Engagement office.
+• All access requests must come through the Accessibility Services Office.
 Users of the space must be current students or employees and will be expected to provide their full name, ID number, contact information and dates/times of use.

 If you are requesting access to our Family Care room for pumping or nursing, an access code will be emailed to you for use throughout the semester upon submission of the Family Care room use agreement.